ferrous-systems/rust-exercises/exercise-book/src/nrf52/code-organisation.md

 Contains template and solution binary crates for the *nRF BSP* exercise.

-### loopback-fw

-Source code for the USB Dongle firmware to implement loopback mode.

-### puzzle-fw
+### dongle-fw

-Source code for the USB Dongle firmware to implement puzzle mode.
-No, you won't find the solution to the puzzle in this source directory - nice try!
+Source code for the USB Dongle firmware used in the radio exercise.

 ### radio-app